-3. When does the Flexpolis No Risk II and No Risk III incept?
+3. When does the Flexpolis No Risk II commence?

-If the application for the Flexpolis No Risk II or No Risk III is made simultaneously with an application for public health insurance for the same person, the supplementary insurance incepts on the day that the public health insurance incepts for that person.
+If the application for the Flexpolis No Risk II is made simultaneously with an application for public health insurance for the same person, the supplementary insurance incepts on the day that the public health insurance incepts for that person.
 In all other cases, the supplementary insurance commences on 1 January of the following year.

-If you (policyholder) apply for a Flexpolis No Risk II or No Risk III, we assume that, by doing so, you (policyholder) have authorised us to terminate your supplementary healthcare insurance with the previous health insurer.
+If you (policyholder) apply for a Flexpolis No Risk II, we assume that, by doing so, you (policyholder) have authorised us to terminate your supplementary healthcare insurance with the previous health insurer.
 If you (policyholder) do not want this, you (policyholder) must notify us in writing when making the application.

-4. When does the Flexpolis No Risk II and No Risk III end?
+4. When does the Flexpolis No Risk II terminate?

-In addition to the reasons for termination contained in the General Provisions chapter, Flexpolis No Risk II and No Risk III terminate on the day following that on which:
+In addition to the reasons for termination contained in the General Provisions chapter, the Flexpolis No Risk II terminates on the day following that on which:

-- a) the group scheme within the meaning of article 1 of the Specific provisions for Flexpolis No Risk II and No Risk III is terminated; - b) if you (insured/policyholder) cease to be employed by the employer with whom we concluded the group scheme; - c) if you (insured party/policyholder), for reasons other than those under b, no longer meet the conditions for participation as described in the group scheme within the meaning of article 1, Specific provisions for Flexpolis No Risk II and No Risk III.
+- a) the group scheme within the meaning of article 1 of the Specific provisions for the Flexpolis No Risk II is terminated; - b) if you (insured/policyholder) cease to be employed by the employer with whom we concluded the group scheme; - c) if you (insured party/policyholder), for reasons other than those under b, no longer meet the conditions for participation as described in the group scheme within the meaning of article 1, Specific provisions for the Flexpolis No Risk II.